vmbro/VCF-Operations-vCommunity/01 Introduction.md

 ### Dashboards
 New dashboards:
-* Critical Application dashboard
+* Critical Business Application
-* vSphere Resource Management dashboard
+* vSphere Resource Management
-* VM Storage Configuration dashboard
+* VM Storage Configuration

 Enhanced dashboards:
 * VM Configuration
+* VM Capacity
+* VM Performance
+* vSphere Cluster Performance
+* vSphere Cluster Capacity
+* vSphere Cluster Configuration
+* ESXi Configuration
-*
+* vSphere Network Configuration

+### Reports
+The reports were designed as 1 integrated suite.
+Use them to replace all the existing vSphere adapter reports.
+There are 2 types of reports
+* PDF.
+These are per pillar of operations
+* CSV.
+These are per object type, for export purpose.

 ### Additional Properties & Metrics
 - Cluster HA/DRS/EVC